gcappon/agata/docs_vuepress/guides/listFunctionalities.md

    - `magePlusIndex`: function that computes the mean amplitude of positive glycemic excursion (MAGE+) index;
    - `mageMinusIndex`: function that computes the mean amplitude of negative glycemic excursion (MAGE-) index;
    - `efIndex`: function that computes the excursion frequency (EF) index, i.e., the number of excursion > 75;
-   - `CVGA`: function that performs the control variablity grid analysis (CVGA).
+   - `CVGA`: function that performs the control variablity grid analysis (CVGA);
+   - `conga`: function that computes the Continuous Overall Net Glycemic Action (CONGA) index;
+   - `modd`: function that computes the mean of daily difference (MODD) index;
+   - `poincareGlucose`: function that fits an ellipse corresponding to the Poincare' plot of the ```(x,y) = (glucose(t-1),glucose(t))``` graph;
+   - `glucoseROC`: function that computes the glucose rate-of-change (ROC) trace.
+As defined in the given reference, ROC at time t is defined as the difference between the glucose at time t and t-15 minutes divided by 15 (ignores nan values).
+By definition, the first two samples are always nan;
+   - `stdGlucoseROC`: function that computes the standard deviation of the glucose ROC (ignores nan values).

 ## Error metrics

 List of functions that can be used to compute some error metric between two glucose profiles:
    - `rmse`: function that computes the root mean squared error (RMSE) between two glucose traces;
    - `cod`: function that computes the coefficient of determination (COD) between two glucose traces;
-   - `mad`: function that computes the mean absolute difference (MAD) between two glucose traces;
    - `mard`: function that computes the mean absolute relative difference (MARD) between two glucose traces;
    - `clarke`: function that performs Clarke Error Grid Analysis (CEGA);
    - `timeDelay`: function that computes the time delay between two glucose traces.
 The time delay is computed as the time shift necessary to maximize the correlation between the two traces;